louism517/louism517.github.io/_posts/2025-04-12-introduction-to-bpftrace.markdown

 Let's unpack this a little bit.

-The `bpftrace -e` bit tells bpftrace to execute the command that follows, it makes this command a one-liner.
+The `bpftrace -e` bit tells bpftrace to execute the command that follows, making this a one-liner.

 This is followed by our probe `uprobe:/bin/bash:readline`.